Barmah

 The locality draws visitors year-round for bushwalking, birdwatching, fishing, and canoeing along the Murray River and its floodplain wetlands, with Barmah National Park offering a network of tracks and camping areas.
 The nearby town of Echuca–Moama provides the closest major services, roughly 35 kilometres to the west.
 Barmah appeals to those seeking a peaceful, nature-immersed lifestyle well away from city pressures, with a strong connection to the river and the land.

-Barmah falls under postcode 3639 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Shepparton (Northern Victoria) electorate.
+Barmah falls under postcode 3639 and is governed by the Moira Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Shepparton (Northern Victoria) electorate.

 Location